hypercu8e/cormen_cpp/README.md

-# C++ Implementation of algorithm/data_structures seen in the Cormen
+# C++ Implementation of things from the famous "Introduction to Algorithms".
+Nothing to see here.